Education in Haiti

 The current sector plan covers the period 2013 - 2016 and aims to promote the development of early childhood and preschool education, as well as child and adult literacy, and to improve:

-- access and governance at the tertiary level and for vocational and technical training
+- access to, and governance at the tertiary level and for vocational and technical training

 - human resources management and working conditions improvement for education professionals.